This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases. For more information, please visit my Privacy Policy.

 Second, once the cake is done and out of the oven, allow it to cool on a wire rack for 5-10 minutes before flipping it over.
 You want the cake to still be hot, as there is more potential for it to stick to the pan as it cools.

-How to Make Apple Bundt Cake
+How to Make Jewish Apple Cake

 This is one of the best Apple Bundt Cake recipes because it is so darn easy to make!
 Plus, baking a cake in a Bundt pan guarantees an effortless, pretty presentation.
 Win/win!